MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/quickstart-rust.md

 ms.author: sidandrews
 ms.service: azure-cosmos-db
 ms.subservice: nosql
-ms.devlang: golang
+ms.devlang: rust
 ms.topic: quickstart-sdk
 ms.date: 12/18/2024
-ms.custom: devx-track-go, devx-track-extended-azdevcli
+ms.custom: devx-track-rust, devx-track-extended-azdevcli
 appliesto:
   - ✅ NoSQL
 # CustomerIntent: As a developer, I want to learn the basics of the Rust library so that I can build applications with Azure Cosmos DB for NoSQL.